Combinatorics of The Interrupted Period: Abstract

 \section{Abstract}

-This article is about discrete periodicities and their combinatorial structure.
-It describes the unique structure caused by the alteration of a pattern in a repetition.
-That alteration of a pattern could be ``heard'' as the disturbance that one can hear when a record is scratched and jumps.
+This article is about discrete periodicities and their combinatorial structures.
+It presents and describes the unique structure caused by the alteration of a pattern in a repetition.
+Those alterations of a pattern arise in the context of double squares and were discovered while working on bounding the number of distinct squares in a string.
+Nevertheless, they can arise in other phenomena and are worth being presented on their own.